Content updated October 2025

 First, those intending to plead guilty will often obtain a number of character references to provide to the sentencing court to demonstrate, for example, that their offending conduct was out of character.

 This type of character evidence does not directly relate to the alleged offence.
-Put simply, this evidence relates to the accused’s general character.
+Put simply, this evidence relates to the accused’s general reputation.

 It is evidence from which a jury or magistrate might infer it unlikely that the defendant is a person who would commit the alleged offence.
 That is, the behaviour is out of character.
 This type of character evidence is evidence from which a “reasonable doubt” may be formed, of the defendant’s guilt.